2.3 Developing a professional social work identity

 - Values are the beliefs individuals have as to what they consider is right or wrong.

 Each of the regulatory bodies for each of the four nations of the UK makes clear the centrality of professional values in social work practice, and all social workers are expected to practice in accordance with these and the law.
-In Wales, for example, the Care Council for Wales requires that social workers behave at all times within its Code of Practice for Social Care Workers, and that their practice is informed by the National Occupational Standards (NOS) for social work.
+In Wales, for example, Social Care Wales requires that social workers behave at all times within its Code of Professional Practice for Social Care, and that their practice is informed by the National Occupational Standards (NOS) for social work.
 The various bodies make broad statements, but how they are interpreted in practice will vary.
 There is no one right value set, and there are many ways of being ‘right’, but there are undoubtedly wrong and inappropriate stances and value positions.
 A good understanding of how social inequalities are produced and reproduced within social worker and service user relationships is central to being a competent social worker.

 This is why you need to identify your own values, learn what values you are expected to work to as a social worker, and decide how you situate yourself in relation to the ethical issues you will face in practice.